 Conclusions.
 The hip, knee, and ankle joint angular motions have various roles in whole body motions in different directions of the sit-to-stand movement.

 Yu, Bing; Holly-Crichlow, Nicole; Brichta, Paul; Reeves, Gordon R.; Zablotny, Cynthia M.; and Nawoczenski, Deborah A., "The Effects of the Lower Extremity Joint Motions on the Total Body Motion in Sit-to-Stand Movement" (2000).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 87.